aebenw/NewsRoom-React/README.md

 The api uses Node.js with Express and mongoDB.

-// Currently undergoing construction
+##Currently undergoing construction

--For Backend
+###For Backend

-I'm currently in the process of implementing ApolloGraphQL in the backend in order to simplify reaching out to third party api's.
+* I'm currently in the process of implementing ApolloGraphQL in the backend in order to simplify reaching out to third party api's.
 Specifically the NewsAPI, in order to get only the information I need rather than sort through it all.

-I'm testing out Redis to cache both news sources and top headlines.
+* I'm testing out Redis to cache both news sources and top headlines.
 Sources I've successfully managed to cache sources in development.
 I'm working on creating a linked list structure for the headlines which updates when there's a new batch of stories.

--For Frontend
+###For Frontend

 A lot of css clean up needs to be done.